RdecKa/SLAM-with-LEGO-Mindstorms/README.md

 - Add touch and gyro sensors to the robot to help with orientation

 <sup>1</sup>There is not so much Python 3.8 syntax.
 It should not be that
-dificult to rewrite the program to Python 3.7 --- if you really want, feel free to do so.
+difficult to rewrite the program in Python 3.7 - if you really want, feel free to do so.

 <sup>2</sup>Developed on (Arch) Linux.
 Not tested on different platforms.